Palomar Online Proctoring Service

 Moderate Proctoring & Cheating DeterrentPalomar Online Proctoring Service; Test Settings

-Rigorous Proctoring & Cheating PreventionIn-Person Proctoring at the STAR Center (for Hybrid or In-Person Courses)
+Rigorous Proctoring & Cheating PreventionIn-Person Proctoring at the Math & Science Learning Center (for Hybrid or In-Person Courses)

 How Does the Palomar Online Proctoring Service Verify Students’ Identities?